 2.1.
 The Dewatering and Fish Handling/Salvage Plan for each project shall include coordination procedures for planned and emergency fish salvage activities.
 The Project Biologist shall coordinate all fish salvage activities with Project and District personnel.

+2.2.
+At the request of WDFW and ODFW, when and where sturgeon are known or anticipated to be handled and removed, notify WDFW and ODFW FPOM representatives of the scheduled dates of dewatering, handling and salvage to enable, if feasible, the opportunity for agency sturgeon staff members to be present and sample adult sturgeon prior to their release.
+Agency staff will coordinate any opportunities with the appropriate project staff to ensure the safety of all involved and establish protocols suitable for any sampling on site.

 Comments: